scyanrizzbery/pinball-wizard/README.md

 4.  **Action**: The `FlipperController` triggers the hardware (or simulated physics).
 5.  **Learning**: The agent receives rewards for keeping the ball alive and scoring points, gradually improving its policy.

+## 🤖 Acknowledgments

+Majority of the development for this project was done in **Google Antigravity** with Google Gemini 3 Pro.

 ## 📝 License

 MIT